 Check out the LTC Language Solutions 2017 Monthly Workshop Series!
 Three hour workshops offered every month in Indianapolis, open to interpreters working in healthcare and legal settings, of all spoken languages and all skill levels.

-Looking for 40 hours of training that meets National Training Standards and the prerequisites for national certification?
+Registration for the July 2017 Bridging the Gap course in Indianapolis is closed.
+Looking for 40 hours of training that meets National Standards for Healthcare Interpreter Training Programs and the prerequisites for national certification?
 Join me for The Community Interpreter in Indianapolis in September or November 2017!